astroDimitrios/git-working-practices/instructors/instructor-notes.md

 - Do we merge main (trunk) into our feature branches?
 - Who presses the merge button?

+At the start of the lesson take some time to:

+While you are waiting for everyone post the pre-lesson survey form in the chat.
+If they haven't done this they must now.

+- Introduce the instructors and the helpers
+- Outline a rough schedule (there is a rough schedule in the instructor view setup page) Or simply state that the morning focuses on Git and the afternoon on GitHub
+- Remember to take regular breaks
+- What are the outcomes of the lesson?
+They are on the Setup page!
+- How to navigate the material.
+  Where are the git and fcm to git cheatsheets?
+  Learners can do the challenges or the read the Discussion section if they are ahead.
+- We understand a large amount of the information in this course will likely be new to most of you, so we encourage you to ask questions at any time.
+  Remember, there is no such thing as a stupid question!
+  (remember to let learners know how you want them to ask Qs in-person learners can raise their hands or use green/red sticky notes, online learners can raise their hand)
+- How to get help with anything related to Git and GitHub after the training (surgeries and support mailbox)
+- Mention about the feedback form and that any feedback will be used to improve the training
+- Ensure the material can be read by learners in the room (to change the font size in firefox use View --> Zoom --> Zoom In or <ctrl><+>)
+- Ensure learners can hear you well

 ### [Repository Access](../episodes/00-repo-access.md)

 At the start of this episode you will demonstrate how to give